singh-man/books/crackingTheCoding/17_hard.md

 Where is there unnecessary work that we might be able to optimize out?
 Let's imagine our list looks like:

-	q6   =  {7A₁,     SA₂,    7A₂,    7A₃,     3A₄,     SA₄,    7A₄,     SA₅,  7A₅}
+	q6   =  {7A₁, 5A₂, 7A₂, 7A₃, 3A₄, 5A₄, 7A₄, 5A₅, 7A₅}

 When we search this list for the min, we check if 7A₁ < min, and then later we check if 7A₅ < min.
 That seems sort of silly, doesn't it?
-Since we know that A1   <   As, we should only need to check 7A1
+Since we know that A₁ < A₅, we should only need to check 7A₁

 If we separated the list from the beginning by the constant factors, then we'd only need to check the first of the multiples of 3, 5 and 7.
 All subsequent elements would be bigger.